aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.7.rst.txt

         You are including the statement

                 global x

         indicating that 'x' is a variable defined outside a function.
-        At the same time, you are using 'x' as an argument for that function, thus indicating that it should be variable known only inside that function.
+        You are also using the same 'x' as an argument for that function, thus indicating that it should be variable known only inside that function, which is the contrary of what 'global' implied.